EN

 Here “insert.mode” is set as insert, which means the connector will insert new rows only.
 Which means it will not update the existing records in the destination table.

-This above figure showing the “Cars” topic message in Kafka.
-After the sink connector creation, the destination table result is will be like this
+The above figure shows the “Cars” topic message in Kafka.
+After the sink connector creation, the destination table result it will be like this

 References